valeriangalliat/blog/README.md

 one, and will update `index.md` to add the post to the latest articles (and remove the oldest one), as well as `posts.md`, and create the post Markdown file with an empty template.

+## Rotate compiled CSS and JS

+Compiled CSS and JS files are suffixed with their compiled date, to be able to bypass caching in a way that's agnostic of the content delivery service the blog is hosted on.

+To rotate the CSS and JS files, appending the current date at the end, use `make rotate-css` and `make rotate-js` respectively.